Anykeykin/ghost_pixel/README.md

 }
 ```

-Hiding a File in an Image
+Hiding a Bytes in an Image Bytes

 ```dart
 import 'package:ghost_pixel/ghost_pixel.dart';